labex-labs/open-source-labs/rust/rust-book/lab-ch20-02-multithreaded/step10.md

 # Sending Requests to Threads via Channels

-The next problem we’ll tackle is that the closures given to `thread::spawn` do absolutely nothing.
+The next problem we'll tackle is that the closures given to `thread::spawn` do absolutely nothing.
 Currently, we get the closure we want to execute in the `execute` method.
 But we need to give `thread::spawn` a closure to run when we create each `Worker` during the creation of the `ThreadPool`.

 We want the `Worker` structs that we just created to fetch the code to run from a queue held in the `ThreadPool` and send that code to its thread to run.

-The channels we learned about in Chapter 16—a simple way to communicate between two threads—would be perfect for this use case.
-We’ll use a channel to function as the queue of jobs, and `execute` will send a job from the `ThreadPool` to the `Worker` instances, which will send the job to its thread.
+The channels we learned about in Chapter 16---a simple way to communicate between two threads---would be perfect for this use case.
+We'll use a channel to function as the queue of jobs, and `execute` will send a job from the `ThreadPool` to the `Worker` instances, which will send the job to its thread.
 Here is the plan:

 1. The `ThreadPool` will create a channel and hold on to the sender.
-1. Each `Worker` will hold on to the receiver.
+2. Each `Worker` will hold on to the receiver.
-1. We’ll create a new `Job` struct that will hold the closures we want to send down the channel.
+3. We'll create a new `Job` struct that will hold the closures we want to send down the channel.
-1. The `execute` method will send the job it wants to execute through the sender.
+4. The `execute` method will send the job it wants to execute through the sender.
-1. In its thread, the `Worker` will loop over its receiver and execute the closures of any jobs it receives.
+5. In its thread, the `Worker` will loop over its receiver and execute the closures of any jobs it receives.

-Let’s start by creating a channel in `ThreadPool::new` and holding the sender in the `ThreadPool` instance, as shown in Listing 20-16.
-The `Job` struct doesn’t hold anything for now but will be the type of item we’re sending down the channel.
+Let's start by creating a channel in `ThreadPool::new` and holding the sender in the `ThreadPool` instance, as shown in Listing 20-16.
+The `Job` struct doesn't hold anything for now but will be the type of item we're sending down the channel.

 Filename: `src/lib.rs`